• Skip to primary navigation

 Is it better to slow cook or pressure cook pulled pork?

 Either works, just make sure to add enough water if you're making pressure cooker pulled pork so it doesn't burn, and remains tender.
-Making Instant Pot or pressure cooker pulled pork is much faster than slow cooker pulled pork.
+Making Instant Pot or pressure cooker pulled pork is faster than slow cooker pulled pork.

 How to pressure cook pulled pork?

 4-5 lbs of pork shoulder should cook for about 40-50 minutes in a pressure cooker.
 Cook smaller cuts for less time.
 Add seasonings and water to it.
-No need to brown the meat before cooking it, I feel like the flavor is similar either way.

 What are some good recipes using a pressure cooker?